You’re not a real Southerner if you don’t love biscuits, BUT I’ll bet you probably are a real Southerner if you’ve had Cathead Biscuits.

 They’re Southern arteries.

-So, I’ve always been told that I’m impatient, and I really doubt that I have ever denied that.
-I am definitely one of those Amazonians – you know, when we want something Amazon has us so spoiled that we can’t even fathom actually going out to a brick -n- mortar thing to physically purchase an item.
+I’ve always been told that I’m impatient, and I really doubt that I have ever denied that.
+I am definitely one of those Amazonians – you know, when we want something Amazon has us so spoiled that we can’t even fathom actually going out to a brick-n-mortar establishment to physically purchase an item.

 I’ve been asked why I wouldn’t want to go to the mall or department store, or ANY store, to buy most things.